rackerlabs/design-system/_component_design/key-value-pairs.md

 ---
-title: Key value pairs
+title: Key-value pairs
 parent: Content Areas
 layout: component
 category: Components
 usage: >
-   Key value pairs display data which corresponds that data's corresponding label.
-Color and alignment of key value pairs allows user to quickly scan the page for relevant data.
+   Key-value pairs display data (the value), that correspond to a label (the key).
+Color and alignment of key-value pairs allow the user to scan the page quickly for relevant data.
-preview-image: null
+preview-image: preview-images/key-value.svg
 resource: true
 status: Stable
 last-modified: 2017-11-07